-(1) The number of shares remaining available for future issuance under equity compensation plans, excluding outstanding options, warrants, or similar rights, as of December 28, 2019, is as follows: 524,260 shares for the ESPP; 246,877 shares for the DRSP; and 18,687 shares for the Stock Gift Plan.
-In addition, of the remaining 1,707,505 shares available for future issuance under the LTSIP, those shares may be issued in the form of options as well as stock appreciation rights, restricted stock, performance shares, or other stock-based awards.
+(1) The number of shares remaining available for future issuance under equity compensation plans, excluding outstanding options, warrants, or similar rights, as of December 28, 2019, is as follows: 574,260 shares for the ESPP; 246,877 shares for the DRSP; and 18,687 shares for the Stock Gift Plan.
+In addition, of the remaining 1,707,505 shares available for future issuance under the LTSIP, those awards may be made in the form of options as well as stock appreciation rights, restricted stock, performance shares, or other stock-based awards.